maxibove13/rheos/README.md

    ./src/main_pre.py
    ```

+   ii.
+Enter your casename.

-   Expect a modal window to popup and visualize your grid.
+   iii.
+Expect a modal window to popup and visualize your grid. ()

 2. Generate the 2D bottom section (the surface) of a grid block.